FontStruct Logo FontStruct Logo

 The most important difference as oposed to today's more traditional type design, is that during tose early days of the Modernism movement lettering usually was purpose made.
 Each letter had a unique role within a composition, making Lettering that was meant to be used in a unique configuration.
 These designs occasionally didn't even had full alphabets designed.
 And even more rarely getting manufactured and cast into full printing typefaces.

-It was mainly inspired by those sans serifs seen in vintage sign paintings and show cards designs that often were more decorative artistic takes on the general basic stylistic concept of sans serif letters.
+It was mainly inspired by those sans serifs seen in vintage sign paintings and show cards designs that often were more decorative artistic takes on the general basic stylistic concept of sans-serifs, or lettering in general.

 Although Geo-Protesque is essentially more of a contemporary looking design, I tried to incorporate some of that playfullness that came with these "free-form" sans serifs.